zachalbert/ldthw/_layout/020-layout-grids-rows.md

 | Gutter | 15 |
 | Offset | 0 |

-Now that you've learned to set up frames for responsive web design, in the next lesson you're going to tweak your grid settings to match a typographic system.
+Now that you've learned to set up frames for responsive web design, in the next lesson you're going to match a typographic system to fit the layout grids perfectly.
 This process is the holy grail which will let you design clean, well-ordered, and internally consistent layouts that fit your typography perfectly.